tototomate123/tuwunel/README.md

 Tuwunel's theme is **empathy** in communication defined by the works of [Edith Stein](https://plato.stanford.edu/entries/stein/).
-Empathy is the basis for how we approach every message, and a reminder for how we should all conduct ourselves in every conversation.
+Empathy is the basis for how we approach every message and our responsibility to the other in every conversation.

 <!-- ANCHOR_END: body -->